-We noted no significant bid activity with respect to Measure JJ funded projects during the year ended June 30, 2023.
-As such, we did not perform any further testing for compliance with Public Contract Code.
+We reviewed a listing of contracts awarded during the fiscal year ended with respect to Measure JJ funded projects during the year ended June 30, 2024 and selected a sample to ensure that contracts for public projects followed appropriate bidding procedures per applicable Public Contract Code.
 Additionally, we reviewed overall expenditures by vendor in order to determine if multiple projects under the applicable bidding threshold were identified to suggest any possible bid-splitting.